micoo73456/mobx_questions/README.md

         - More complicated and requires more setup/boilerplate
         - There are surely times when you'd want this level of control, but none come to mind

+Q: Is using ObserverWidgetMixin in custom Widgets cleaner than wrapping its children in Observer?

+A: No. It seems ObserverWidgetMixin wasn't designed to seamlessly add Observer functionality to custom Widgets and instead is more of an implementation detail of MobX.
+MobX implements Observer (and friends) using ObserverWidgetMixin.
+It is possible to use the mixin in custom classes, but it requires a fair amount of extra setup, so unless you need sophisticated custom behavior, using Observer or Stateless/StatefulObserverWidget is a better option.

+## Future Investigations

 ### Store constructors and initialization

-Q: What are the different ways to construct/initialize a Store and what are their tradeoffs?
+1. What are the different ways to construct/initialize a Store and what are their tradeoffs?
-Q: How do we provide a const constructor?
+1. How do we provide a const constructor?
-Q: How do we use final/required fields?
+1. How do we use final/required fields?

+### Seamless mixin
+1. ObserverWidgetMixin may not have been designed to seamlessly convert custom Widgets, but can we make a mixin that *does* to that?